AIPowerGrid/comfy-bridge/README.md

 **Option B: Use the Web Interface**
 1. Open **http://localhost:5000** in your browser
 2. Browse available models (filter by your GPU's VRAM)
+   - All models are verified on the blockchain ✅
+   - Only registered models can be downloaded and hosted
 3. Click **Download** for models you want to host
 4. Wait for downloads to complete
 5. Click **"Start Hosting"** → You're earning! 🎉

 > 💡 **Note:** The desktop app is automatically built and a shortcut is created when you run the start script.
 If the shortcut wasn't created, you can still use the web interface!

+> 🔐 **Security:** All model information comes from the blockchain - no centralized server controls which models are available.
+This ensures transparency and prevents censorship.

 ---